Tile sizes always vary slightly. Here’s an explanation why.

 How size affects installation

-Where people have problems with the sizes of their tiles is when they have seen a floor laid with practically no grout joint and they want the same.
+Often people have problems with the sizes of their tiles after they have seen a floor laid with practically no grout joint and they want the same.
 Unfortunately, when they tell their tiler that this is what they want, apart from the tiler groaning about it (as it’s really difficult to achieve) the end result generally doesn’t turn out how they had wanted or expected.

 It is not recommended to install natural stone tiles tight up against each other for two reasons: